COVID-19 and the Napa Farmers Market

 - Seniors 65+ who must shop for themselves should come during Senior Hour 8 a.m. – 9 a.m.

-- Make a shopping list, bring reusable bags (permitted at the marlet) and send one low-risk, healthy family member to shop.
+- Make a shopping list, bring reusable bags (permitted at the market) and send one low-risk, healthy family member to shop.

 - Customers are not allowed touch food; vendors will to bag/package your purchases.

-- Wash hands frequently at the hand washing station or in the bathrooms at Oxbow Public Market.
+- Wash hands frequently at the hand washing station or in the public bathrooms on West Street.

 - Cover coughs and sneezes into a sleeve or tissue.